alintulu/hbb-notes/_episodes/04-summary.md

 ## Validation of the background estimate

 But how can we convince ourselves that our background estimation method works and gives us a good estimate?
-One way to get some confidence is to define additional signal-free *validation region*, again by changing some cut(s) in the analysis, then split it into the four regions A, B, C, and D in the same way as in the original analysis, and check that the background estimate agrees with data.
+One way to get some confidence is to define additional signal-free **validation region**, again by changing some cut(s) in the analysis, then split it into the four regions A, B, C, and D in the same way as in the original analysis, and check that the background estimate agrees with data.
 Then we know that the method works at least in the validation region.
+If we look at several validation regions "around" our signal region, we can gain even more confidence in our method.

 Another common approach is to use **pdeudo-data**, i.e. replace the real data with a sum of simulated samples, including the background we want to estimate with ABCD such as QCD.
 Then we can check that the background estimation method reproduces the correct results, because this time we know the "true" background composition of our pseudo-data.
 This simulated pseudo-data can also have some simulated signal included in the mix, so we can check that the signal doesn't accidentally get absorbed into our background estimate.